Modern Slavery Act Statement

 SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS

 We have zero tolerance for slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values, we have in place a supply chain compliance programme.
 This consists of the HTC Supplier Code of Conduct that all our suppliers must agree to and observe.
-We conduct annual supplier review compliance audits on our suppliers according to the HTC Supplier Code of Conduct, to ensure our suppliers conform to their social responsibilities.
+We conduct annual supplier review compliance audits on our suppliers according to the HTC Supplier Code of Conduct, to ensure our suppliers conform to their ESG responsibilities.
 Labour rights are the main part of the audit.
 In addition to the on-site audit, our auditing team also offers coaching and consultation, and provides the suppliers with all the latest information during the audit process, to give them every opportunity for growth.
 This process also applies to the new suppliers’ approval process.

 HTC’s Code of Conduct is a guideline to provide high ethical standards for all employees in conducting HTC’s business activities.
 To ensure thorough understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we aim to put a training programme in place that will provide training to our procurement staff.
 We also require our business partners to provide training to their staff and suppliers and providers.

 OUR EFFECTIVENESS IN COMBATTING SLAVERY AND HUMAN TRAFFICKING

 Following a review of the effectiveness of the steps we have taken this year, we intend to take the following further steps to combat slavery and human trafficking in our supply chains:

-- HTC’s Supplier Code of Conduct describes our corporate responsibility requirements for our suppliers.
+- HTC’s Supplier Code of Conduct describes our corporate ESG responsibility requirements for our suppliers.
 HTC will assess compliance to these requirements and will consider the suppliers’ progress in meeting these requirements and their ongoing performance in making supplier selections;

 - Enhance supply chain management; and